 4.6.7 Communication Diversion Services (CDIV)

 CFU, CFNL, and CFB when NDUB is used are all determined immediately when an initial INVITE request is received, and take precedence over CDIV services that are based on a response (CD, CFNRc, CFNR, and CFB when UDUB is used).
-CFU take precedence over all other CDIV services and the CDIV AS must evaluate the rule associated with CFU before CFNL and CFB when NDUB is used.
+CFU take precedence over all other CDIV services and the CDIV AS shall evaluate the rule associated with CFU before CFNL and CFB when NDUB is used.
 As CFNL and CFB cannot occur simultaneously there is no interaction.
 For CDIV services that are based on a response, the response received first will invoke the associated CDIV service.

 For the indication of communication diversion to the diverting user service, the provision and activation of at least one redirection service is a pre-requirement to provision and activate the indication of communication diversion to the diverting user service